alamedyang/magedocs/Obsidian/maps.md

 Placing tiles is fairly intuitive, but know that you can press **X** to flip and **Z** to rotate a tile you are about to place.
 See [Tiled's documentation](https://doc.mapeditor.org/en/stable/manual/editing-tile-layers/) for more information.

-In the MGE, the topmost tile layer is drawn on top of entities.
+In the MGE, the topmost tile layer is drawn on top of [[entities|entities]].
 All others are drawn underneath.
 (Entities themselves are Y-indexed when drawn.)

 ::: warning Appearance in Tiled vs MGE
 Animations placed on a tile layer will *not* play back within the MGE, regardless of how things may appear within Tiled.